-If this S corporation has an interest in a partnership, LLP or LLC (pass-through entity), the other partnership, LLP or LLC is required to withhold Utah income tax on any income attributable to this S corporation.
+If this S corporation owns an interest in another pass-through entity, that pass-through entity is required to withhold Utah income tax on any income attributable to this S corporation.
 The pass-through entity must provide a Utah Schedule K-1 showing the amount of Utah withholding paid on behalf of this S corporation.